agnescameron/teaching-site/_pages/syllabus.md

 ---

 ## what is web programming?
 If a computer is a tool for thinking with, then the web is a place to share your thoughts with others.
+In this class we'll think about web programming as a mode of representation, and communication.
+We'll also think about our computers, and use them to have new thoughts.

 This class seeks to give a broad, nuanced and critical understanding of what it means to make work for the web today.
 It is structured around a series of open-ended projects that inform different approaches towards web programming, and programming more generally, and together will stretch and challenge your existing skills.
 These projects are contextualised by readings and lectures that give a theoretical and technical basis to the material covered, and discussed in class during structured critiques.